 Odysseus for blinding him.

-Odysseus blinded the Cyclops not knowing he was one of Poseidons sons, for this reason Poseidon not only delayed the hero's homeward return from the Trojan War but caused him to face many perils at sea.
+Odysseus blinded the Cyclops not knowing that he was one of Poseidon's sons; for this reason Poseidon not only delayed the hero's homeward return from the Trojan War but caused him to face many perils at sea.
 Here we see Poseidon preparing to whip up the otherwise calm sea and cause a storm so severe that Odysseus will be shipwrecked.
-Poseidon prevents Odysseus's return home to Ithaca for many years to his beloved wife who is besieged by would be new husbands.
-Athena though helps him throughout his many adventures on the way back .
-She loved his cunning mind and shrewd ways.
-After ten years, Athena felt he had been punished more than a fair amount.
-However, Poseidon was a very stubborn god, and would still not allow Odysseus to return to Ithaca.
+Poseidon prevents Odysseus's return home to Ithaca for many years to his beloved wife who is besieged by would-be new husbands.

 to be continued...